common-workflow-lab/2020-covid-19-bh/SOP-gatk-SARS-CoV-2.md

 - Bowtie2

-- SAMTools

-- PICARD

-- GATK3
+- GATK4

 ----------------------------------------------------------------------------------------------------------------------------------------

-Purpose is to generate CWL script for SOP for genomic variant detection using GATK3.
+Purpose is to generate CWL script for SOP for genomic variant detection using GATK4.
 SARS-CoV-2 virus genome will be a case study for it.

 It uses illumina RNASEQ reads and genome sequence.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Standard operating protocol for variant calling using GATK
 Software installation and environment setup
-      - Access .jar file for each GATK and PICARD tool from their respective folder.
+      - Access gatk executable from its respective foder.
       - Export absolute path of bowtie executables using bash variable $PATH.

 ## Mapping to the reference genome

 Mutated read data are mapped against reference genome using aligner - bowtie2.
 Mapping steps can further be split into indexing and alignment steps.